tapecanvas/internet-radio/README.md

 - [internet-radio.com](https://www.internet-radio.com)
 - [Broadcastify - emergency, rail, and aviation feeds](https://www.broadcastify.com/listen/) - these usually have annoying ads when you first tune in..
 - and countless others if you're interesting in hunting for them

+# community streams:
+- if you make a custom list of streams that you want to share, submit a pull request to this repo and I will include it in the project for others to use!

 # to-do:
 - [ ] rename and modify /lib/default.lua (make a template file) and update streams.lua